(388188) 2006 DP14

-', provisional designation ', is a sub-kilometer sized, peanut-shaped asteroid on a highly eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group.
+' is a sub-kilometer sized, peanut-shaped asteroid on a highly eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group.
 This contact binary was discovered on 23 February 2006, by astronomers of the LINEAR program at the Lincoln Laboratory's Experimental Test Site near Socorro, New Mexico, in the United States.
 On 10 February 2014, it passed 6.25 lunar distances from Earth.
 The asteroid is approximately 400 meters in diameter and has a rotation period of 5.77 hours.

 Classification and orbit

-' is a member of the Apollo group, which are Earth-crossing asteroids and the largest group of near-Earth asteroids.
+is a member of the Apollo group, which are Earth-crossing asteroids and the largest group of near-Earth asteroids.

 It orbits the Sun at a distance of 0.3–2.4 AU once every 19 months (583 days; semi-major axis of 1.37 AU).
 Its orbit has a high eccentricity of 0.78 and an inclination of 12° with respect to the ecliptic.
 As no precoveries were taken, the body's observation arc begins with its discovery observation in 2006.